ayaloglu/Exoplanet-Exploration-with-ML/README.md

 I removed all "error" columns from the feature list.

-I applied Random Forest, KNN, Neural network and deep learning to my dataset.
+I applied **Random Forest, KNN, Neural network** and **deep learning** to my dataset.

-I got a very good result with Random Forest.
+I got very good result with Random Forest.

-I checked the importance of each feature and removed the bottom 4 that had little impact on the model.
+I checked the importance of each **feature** and removed the bottom 4 that had little impact on the model.

-I fine tuned the model with trying several grid parameters and saw that it is not improving after 89%.
+I *fine tuned* the model with trying several **grid parameters** and saw that it is not improving after 89%.

 For this data set the Random Forest model works very well.